rwst/LitBall/doc/using.rst

 Choice of query type
 ^^^^^^^^^^^^^^^^^^^^
-There are at the moment two types of queries available:
+There are at the moment three types of queries available:

- - Interleaved Snowballing: input a keyphrase list or logical expression containing key phrases.
+ - Interleaved Snowballing: input a keyphrase list or logical expression containing key phrases, and core DOIs.
 These are used to filter papers from backward/forward snowballing rounds, together with manual supervised filtering steps.
 This is the default.

+ - Automatic Snowballing: input a keyphrase list or logical expression containing key phrases, and core DOIs.
+Same as above except there is no supervised filtering---all results that passed keyword filtering are automatically accepted.

  - Expression Search: input a keyphrase list or logical expression containing key phrases to download all matching article details from Semantic Scholar. *This requires an S2 API key*.
 Paper details count as "accepted" and can be viewed / annotated / exported.